spennington1394/Formula1ETLProject/README.md

 Background:

 Formula 1 is the highest class of auto racing and the most thrilling.
-With drive zooming around the track at speeds above 200mph.
 Formula 1 is sanctioned by the FIA (Federation Internalionale de l’Automobile) and was started in 1950.
+With drivers zooming around the track at speeds above 200mph.
 The data below is for Constructors who are the manufacturers of the cars being raced.

 Process: